Music / Diaura

 Formed under the now-defunct record label Galaxy Inc., Diaura later moved to Ains, then recorded FOCUS with blowgrow (a quasi-major label also home to the bands Angelo and Penicilin) and is now signed to Ains.

-- yo-ka: lead vocalist, lyricist and arguably the most well-known member of the band.
-He can also play guitar and drums when needed, has composed several of the band's songs, as well as three demos.
+- yo-ka: lead vocalist, lyricist, composer, co-founder and arguably the most well-known member of the band.
+He can play guitar and drums when needed, has composed several of the band's songs, as well as three demos.
 Used to be part of the bands Icy., Marely and Valluna, and has also been a Megamasso roadie for a while.

-- 佳衣 (Kei): guitarist, backing vocalist, co-founder and main composer, he is currently the band's eldest member.
+- 佳衣 (Kei): guitarist, backing vocalist, co-founder and main composer.
 He used to be part of bands ADOLF, CRIMSON, Bunny Drug and Valluna.

-- 翔也 (Shoya): the bassist and yo-ka's Chew Toy of choice.
-He has played guitar in several bands before he joined Dizly as a bassist.
+- 翔也 (Shoya): bassist, occasional backing vocalist, and yo-ka's Chew Toy of choice.
+He has played guitar in several bands before he joined Dizly as a bassist under the name Yukito.
 Upon leaving Dizly, he was planning to join a completely different band, which is why he had to be asked three times before he agreed to become Diaura's support bassist.
-Has been good friends with Tatsuya since 2009.
+Has been good friends with Tatsuya for a long time.

-- 勇 (Yuu): drummer and co-founder alongside yo-ka and Kei, he left Diaura after just one due to tendinitis and was replaced by Tatsuya as the band's official drummer just one year later.
+- 勇 (Yuu): drummer and co-founder alongside yo-ka and Kei, he left Diaura after just one year due to tendinitis, and was replaced by Tatsuya.
 He started out in Marely alongside yo-ka (under the stage name "Aya") and followed him in Valluna.
-However, he left after a short while due to musical differences and was replaced by Kanade.

 - "Dictator" (2011)